nextcloud/documentation/admin_manual/ai/app_llm2.rst

 * Language models can be bad at reasoning tasks
 * Language models are likely to generate false information and should thus only be used in situations that are not critical.
 It's recommended to only use AI at the beginning of a creation process and not at the end, so that outputs of AI serve as a draft for example and not as final product.
 Always check the output of language models before using it.
 * Make sure to test the language model you are using it for whether it meets the use-case's quality requirements
-* Language models notoriously have a high energy consumption, if you want to reduce load on your server you can choose smaller models or quantized models in excahnge for lower accuracy
+* Language models notoriously have a high energy consumption, if you want to reduce load on your server you can choose smaller models or quantized models in exchange for lower accuracy
 * Customer support is available upon request, however we can't solve false or problematic output, most performance issues, or other problems caused by the underlying model.
 Support is thus limited only to bugs directly caused by the implementation of the app (connectors, API, front-end, AppAPI)
 * Due to technical limitations that we are in the process of mitigating, each task currently incurs a time cost of between 0 and 5 minutes in addition to the actual processing time